 Do nonprofits pay payroll taxes?
 It’s a common question; the short answer is that nonprofits do pay employees payroll taxes.
-However, there are many nuances to nonprofit payroll taxes, and they are often confused with church payroll taxes.
+A broader question often asked is, “Do nonprofits pay taxes in other contexts”?
+However, understanding the nuances of nonprofit payroll taxes is crucial, as they are often confused with church payroll taxes.

 While they sometimes overlap, church and nonprofit payroll taxes are different entities.
-Church payroll taxes are very particular to religious organizations, whereas nonprofits encompass a much broader range of organizations in various industries, making payroll tax compliance even more complicated.
+Church payroll taxes are very particular to religious organizations, whereas nonprofits encompass a broader range of organizations in various industries, making payroll tax compliance even more complicated.

 What Does the IRS Consider a Nonprofit Organization?